 WVU Tech offers the following courses to Early Enrollment students.
 Please note that this page exists to provide descriptions of available courses – not every course is offered each semester.
 See the registration form for your semester and/or high school to find out which courses we’re currently offering.

-ACCT 201 - Principles of Accounting.
-3 Hours.
-(On campus only)
+ACCT 201 – Principles of Accounting.
+3 hours

 An introduction to the contemporary business world, including international and small business, quality, ethics, and career preparation.
 The role of accounting, economics, finance, management, and marketing activities are investigated.